cyruscyliu/cyruscyliu.github.io/posts/2021-10-22-fuzzing-presentation.md

 fuzzer, and design decision in each stage.
 Hopefully, it can bring more uniformity, particularly in the terminology and presentation of fuzzing algorithms.
 (30/2854, 30 s)

+## Some selected comments

+1. CFI here is shitty for fuzzing, which should not be listed here.
+2. The initial set is under-valued.
+In this presentation, the initial set is part of the configuration.
+However, when we provide a good set of initial seeds, the fuzzer can only focus on exploitability.
+3. Pay attention to what are the problems in this field, what are solved, and what are not solved.